HTTPArchive/almanac.httparchive.org/src/content/en/2019/seo.md

 96.93% of mobile pages passed the [Lighthouse indexing audit](https://developers.google.com/web/tools/lighthouse/audits/indexing), meaning that these pages didn't contain a `noindex` directive.
 However, this means that 3.07% of mobile home pages _did_ have a `noindex` directive, which is cause for concern, meaning that Google was prevented from indexing these pages.

-<aside>The websites included in our research are sourced from the [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report/#methodology) dataset, which excludes websites that are not publicly discoverable.
+<aside>The websites included in our research are sourced from the <a href="./methodology#chrome-ux-report">Chrome UX Report</a> dataset, which excludes websites that are not publicly discoverable.
 This is a significant source of bias because we're unable to analyze sites that Chrome determines to be non-public.
 Learn more about our <a href="./methodology#websites">methodology</a>.</aside>

 #### Canonicalization